Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 At several points in this course you will see how this impacts what you can do with a supercomputer and how you work with a supercomputer.

+And LUMI is not just a supercomputer, it is a pre-exascale supercomputer.
+This implies that it is using new and leading edge technology and pushing the limits of current technology.
+But this also means that it will have some features that many observe as problems that smaller clusters using more conventional technology will not have.
+Stability is definitely less, bigger networks definitely come with more problems (and are an important cause of those stability problems), not everything scales as you would hope (think of the scheduler and file system IOPS discussed later in this course), ...

 ## LUMI spec sheet: A modular system